NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/standalone-example.md

 ---

-You can See this tutorial in action through the [Standalone Example](https://files.worldwind.arc.nasa.gov/artifactory/apps/web/examples/Standalone.html).
+You can see this tutorial in action through the [Standalone Example](https://files.worldwind.arc.nasa.gov/artifactory/apps/web/examples/Standalone.html).

 <br></br>
 <br></br>